MARAM-Mohammed/Swift-Project/README.md

 # Swift Bootcamp Final Project
 ---
 ## App description :
-#### A social media application that allows you to create a user , add a post , delete a post and write comment to other posts.
+#### A social media application that allow you to create a user , add a post , delete a post and write comment to other posts.

 ## DummyAPI : https://dummyapi.io
 #### use API Service full of dummy fake data